dfki-ric/pytransform3d/CONTRIBUTING.md

 ## Merge Policy

-Usually it is not possible to push directly to the master branch for anyone.
+Usually it is not possible to push directly to the develop or master branch for anyone.
 Only tiny changes, urgent bugfixes, and maintenance commits can be pushed directly to the master branch by the maintainer without a review.
 "Tiny" means backwards compatibility is mandatory and all tests must succeed.
 No new feature must be added.